yingc123/ImageProcessingProjects/README.md

-The codes are mainly for two projects.
-Image stream stitching and Computer stereo vision.
+#### The codes are mainly for two projects: Image stream stitching and Computer stereo vision.